-Summer is here, and you know what that means: it’s time for delicious treats!
 Family gatherings, parties, even solo adventures can be made so much sweeter with a little campfire dessert, even if you don’t have a fire pit.
-After giving BBQ S’mores a try, I might just never, ever go back to using a stick again, even when I do have a cozy fire on hand.
+After giving these grill-prepped s’mores a try, I might just never, ever go back to using a stick again, even when I do have a cozy fire on hand.
 Super convenient, crazy easy to clean up, and so incredibly simple, you can’t afford to not try this new twist on a classic snack.
 This recipe doesn’t require anything you won’t already have on hand, so it’s not even a stress to try.
-Let’s get right down to it and see just how easy BBQ S’mores are to make.
+Let’s get right down to it and see just how easy s’mores are to make on your backyard barbecue.

 WHAT YOU’LL NEED TO GET STARTED

-This might seem like a no-brainer considering they’re called BBQ Smores.
-Gas or charcoal, big or small, no matter what brand or style, you can use it for these purposes.
+Gas or charcoal, big or small, no matter what brand or style, you can use it for s’mores.
 All that’s required is temperature control of some kind, as you don’t want to melt the s’mores into ashen oblivion.
 If you can’t easily control the temperature or are planning to build an old-school traditional campfire (you rebel), keep a close eye on the squishiness of your s’mores, as we’ll cover later in the step-by-step instructions.

-This is the one piece that makes the difference between classic stick-and-campfire s’mores and BBQ S’mores.
+This is the one piece that makes the difference between classic stick-and-campfire s’mores and backyard s’mores on the grill.
 How much you need will depend on how many you’re making, and a thicker weight will work really well for standing up to the grill’s heat.
 For each standard sized s’more, you’ll want a little less than an even square to make sure the treat is completely contained without doubling up on unnecessary thickness.

 Again, how many you’ll need will depend on how many you plan to make.
 Some people prefer chocolate bars like Hershey’s because they’re easy to size and square off on the crackers, while others will use chunks of semi-sweet chocolate.
 Whatever you wish to use, make sure you have enough to fill one of the two graham cracker halves.
 If you’re feeling extra adventurous, you can use a peanut butter cup instead of chocolate, or add peanut butter to hold the chocolate in place.
+Rolos or other caramel-filled chocolates make a great twist.
 Some people have even recommended Nutella or cookies-and-cream flavored Hershey’s, but I’d only recommend alternatives to someone with a major sweet-tooth.

-You’ll want to go big with this ingredient.
+You’ll want to go big.
 Who wants to chase down a bunch of the little marshmallows when a single big one is the perfect size?
 While some people will sub this out for something crazy like cookie dough, I’m a big fan of the classic jumbo size.
 Though I admit, my craving for chocolate can get a little out of control, especially after I found out that chocolate marshmallows exist.
 Second warning!

 If you’re having a get-together and someone’s got the grill rolling already, just keep it hot!
 The best temperature is going to be a medium indirect heat.
 Rather than allowing the roaring dragon to consume your snack to ash, you will want to tame the savage beast a little bit.
 If you have no direct control, don’t worry and keep a spatula on hand.
 Step Four will explain it better once you get there.